dataiap/dataiap/day2/README.md

 In the exercises, we will use this to further visualize and analyze the campaign donations data.

 `matplotlib` is quite powerful, and is intended to emulate matlab's visualization facilities.
 We will give you a basic understanding of how plotting works, which should be enough for a majority of the charts that you will want to create.

-Note: plotting [network graphs](http://infosthetics.com/archives/facebook_graph2.jpg) is a topic unto itself, and isn't well supported in `matplotlib`.
-There are other libraries for drawing them, but we unfortunately don't have the time to talk about it in this class.
-At the end of today's lab,  we'll point you to some other python plotting libraries to make network graphs and other types of charts.

 ## Introduction